-- Verbal Warning.
-This involves a polite conversation with the responsible party who agrees to stop the activity or correct the minor violation within 24 hours.
-Violations that qualify for a verbal warning are minor in scale and include things like basketball hoops in the right-of-way or an inoperable vehicle in the driveway.
+• Courtesy Notice.
+This involves a door hanger notice to correct a minor violation.
+Violations that qualify for a courtesy notice include things like basketball hoops in the right-of-way or an inoperable vehicle in the driveway.

-- Notice of Violation.
-If a responsible party fails to comply with a verbal or courtesy warning, the observed violation cannot be addressed within 24 hours, or the violation is more serious, staff will issue an notice of violation.
-The notice will include the following minimum information:
+• Notice of Violation.

+Staff will issue a notice of violation.
+This notice will include the following minimum information:

 - Description of the violation

 - Deadline for compliance

 - Code section describing violation

 - City staff name & contact information

 - Corrective actions required

 - Consequences for noncompliance

 - Appeal rights (if a public nuisance violation)